 About the A47

-The A47 is the main east-west connection in East Anglia, it links Great Yarmouth in the east with Norwich, King’s Lynn and Peterborough to the A1 in the west.
+The A47 is the main east-west economic corridor in East Anglia, it links Lowestoft and Great Yarmouth in the east with Norwich, King’s Lynn and Peterborough in the west.
 The A1 provides onward connections to the Midlands and north of England.
 At Great Yarmouth the trunk road continues south to Lowestoft.

 The A47 is part of the Trans-European Network and is designated by the British government as a trunk road.
 The A47 provides a link to key transport hubs such as Norwich International Airport and Great Yarmouth, King’s Lynn and Lowestoft Ports.
 However, the poor quality and unreliability of parts of the route means it does not function as the ‘gateway to growth’ it should be.